JigarDhameliya/linkedList-UML/README.md

 In this Program I have written a (vastly simplified) inventory system for a store / warehouse (like Ikea or Costco) using C++.

+It also contains a UML diagram for the same.

 This store will sell a number of Products.
 Each product has a StoreLocation.
 These locations are in the main store area where shoppers shop.
 Each product may have zero or more overstock locations in the warehouse.
 These are stored on skids (Figure 1) of all the same Product wrapped in plastic.
 We will call these WHLocations (warehouse